isaacyeaton/pyadisi/README.md

 (currently snakes) locomoting in a fluid.
 It is named after the flying tree snake C. paradisi (not a python).

+*Note*: Currently in alpha state and not suitable for research yet.

 Installation
 ------------